sgillen/drake/tools/external_data/README.md

 # Structure

 This presently performs meta-testing with Bazel to ensure that we achieve the desired workflows with Bazel.
+This is all structured such that `bazel test ...` is valid from Drake, and from `./workspace/`.
+(It can work in the downstream test packages too, but Drake features must be stubbed.)

-The structure of this:
+The structure:

 *   `workspace/` - The local workspace for `bazel_external_data_pkg`.
     *   This is structured such that this can be devloped relatively independently of Drake, for the purpose of testing downstream behavior with minimal instrumentation.